 2 Kings 6:25 RSV

 In bizarre horticultural humor, the name of the flowers in Hebrew, dibyown, is translated “dove’s dung.”
 Yes, you read that right; it is a flower named for what comes out of the distasteful end of a gentle bird.
 I was puzzled for years at such a shameful designation, and research seemed to only offer that a drift of these lovelies…looked like a hillside smothered in white bird droppings, what????
 As if that explanation makes the name more normal?!

 Then early this spring, I was talking to a northern gardener friend on Facebook who was shocked I would actually pay for and plant such nuisances in my yard.
 It hit me…the name might be from the swear word uttered at having to dig them out, ha!
 Bible humor stikes again!

 Small Flowers Poetry

-In my warm climate, clay soils garden, something seems to keep them in check, and I have planted the bulbs and enjoyed their lustrous bloom year after year, knowing they will illuminate but not invade our spring garden.
+In my warm climate, clay soils garden, something seems to keep them in check, and I have planted the bulbs and enjoyed their lustrous bloom for several successive years, knowing they will illuminate but not invade our spring garden.
 Star of Bethlehem joins the Plant Guide this week, and adds the year’s first poem to the continuing saga of the A-to-Z Primer of Plants from God’s Word.
 Enjoy a bit of rhyming fun to discover this small flowers’ big story.

 is for star of Bethlehem,